 While the test run of the Canon Sure Shot AF-7 was mainly done in Chongqing, I tested the Olympus Supertrip once I’d got back to Shanghai.

 All I could do was go out and shoot, so that’s what I did.

 That’s not a completely fair reflection on the cameras of course, as light, subjects, opportunities, and my mood while shooting all play a part.

 I perhaps like the header image on this post more than anything that came out of the Canon but that’s due to the composition.
 It could have been taken on any camera.

 There are only have six images I can really share with you from the Olympus though, and a couple of these are really just to make up the numbers.

 This is partly because I used some frames on a family day out in England and partly because some of the shots I took in Shanghai just aren’t good enough to share with you.

 All these that are posted here are minimally cropped to remind me to pay more attention to composition next time.

 Overall, I do prefer the Canon Sure Shot AF-7 though.
 It feels better to shoot with and has so far yielded images that I like more.

 However, the relative failures I had with this camera are all things I can learn from, so it’s a still a winner.
-Besides, who can really complain when you buy a camera for £1.99 from a charity shop?
+Besides, who can really complain when you buy a camera for £1.99 from a charity shop and a budget Kodak colour film?

 That’s the game.
 Shooting is playing and getting some shots out of it that you like enough to share is always a good result.